Persecution of Muslims: Tajikistan

 Sunni Islam of the Hanafi school has been officially recognized by the government since 2009.
 Tajikistan considers itself a secular state with a Constitution providing for freedom of religion.
 The Government has declared two Islamic holidays, Id Al-Fitr and Idi Qurbon, as State holidays.
 According to a U.S. State Department release and Pew research group, the population of Tajikistan is 98% Muslim.
 The 2012 Pew report stated that approximately 87 of identified as Sunni, roughly 3% as Shia and roughly 7% as non-denominational Muslims.
 The remaining 2% of the population are followers of Russian Orthodoxy, a variety of Protestant denominations, Catholicism, Zoroastrianism, and Buddhism.

 A great majority of Muslims fast during Ramadan, although only about one third in the countryside and 10% in the cities observe daily prayer and dietary restrictions.

 There is some reported concern among mainstream Muslim leaders that minority religious groups undermine national unity.
 There is a concern for religious institutions becoming active in the political sphere.
 The Islamic Renaissance Party (IRP), a major combatant in the 1992–1997 Civil War and then-proponent of the creation of an Islamic state in Tajikistan, constitutes no more than 30% of the government by statute.
-Membership in Hizb ut-Tahrir, a party which today aims for a nonviolent overthrow of secular governments and the unification of Tajiks under one Islamic state, is illegal and members are subject to arrest and imprisonment.
 Numbers of large mosques appropriate for Friday prayers are limited and some feel this is discriminatory.

 By law, religious communities must register by the State Committee on Religious Affairs (SCRA) and with local authorities.
 Registration with the SCRA requires a charter, a list of 10 or more members, and evidence of local government approval prayer site location.
 Religious groups who do not have a physical structure are not allowed to gather publicly for prayer.
 Failure to register can result in large fines and closure of place of worship.
 There are reports that registration on the local level is sometimes difficult to obtain.
 People under the age of 18 are also barred from public religious practice.

 The reason for having Tajikistan in this article is primarily because the government of the country itself, is – or is seen to be – the source of claimed persecution of Muslims.
 (As opposed to coming from outside forces or other religious groups.)
 This can make the reported issues open to bias by media and personal religious beliefs or preferences.
 In fact, the government – with the apparent approval of the people – is attempting to keep the government completely secular (full separation of Church and State) to avoid what they perceive as problems in other surrounding countries.